YeRen123455/Infrared-Small-Target-Detection/README.md

 3. Performing well on all existing SIRST datasets.

 ## Dataset Introduction
 NUDT-SIRST is a synthesized dataset, which contains 1327 images with resolution of 256x256.
-The advantage of synthesized dataset compared to real dataset lies in three aspesets:
+The advantage of synthesized dataset compared to real dataset lies in three aspets:
 1. Accurate annotations.
 2. Massive generation with low cost (i.e., time and money).
 3. Numerous categories of target, rich target sizes, diverse clutter backgrounds.